Pipeline and right of way permits

 The Energy Resources Activities Act requires written permission from FortisBC for activities within 30 metres of a pipeline.
 Contact us if you are unsure about the pressure of the gas line.

-- within 30 metres of a high pressure pipeline and your work involves preloading, blasting, or work within geohazard area, you require a permit.
+- within 30 metres of a TP pipeline and your work involves preloading, blasting, large excavations (with or without engineered shoring like sheet piles or anchors) or work in geohazard areas (e.g., slide zones, steep slopes, soft/unstable soils).

 Anticipated timing